 Transitions In Adult Care

-- help caregivers focus on their own wellness and quality of life, and
+- help caregivers focus on their own wellness and quality of life;

-- demonstrate that many challenges are shared among caregivers and that you are not alone.
+- show that many challenges are shared among caregivers and,

 We use the words caregiver, family and friend caregiver, and unpaid caregiver, to refer to the person giving care.
 We use the words care recipient and loved one to refer to the person receiving care.
 See Caregiving Language for further terms.

-It is also important to explain what we mean by ‘care’.
-Care may be given by you or a health care provider, at home or in a facility.
+Care can have different meanings, so it’s important to explain what we mean when we use it here.
+Care can be tasks you take on yourself or something a health care provider does, either at home or in a facility.
 It can include many things, from helping your loved one with transportation or finances, to helping with bathing or dressing.
 Your doctor or home care worker may refer to these as Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
-The article What are Activities of Daily Living? will help you to understand these terms and to communicate more effectively with healthcare providers about your loved one's care needs.
+What are Activities of Daily Living? will help you understand these terms so you can use them when you talk to healthcare providers about your loved one's needs.

 Transitions in Adult Care (this page)

 What to look for when changes are happening

 - Nutrition, hydration and oral care

 - Falls prevention